scanstatistics/satscan/architectural.md

 The AbtractDataSetGateway classes maintain a collection of DataSetInterface objects and access to them as a means of representing multiple data streams to an algorithm.

 ####  Source Code Directory Organization
-The calculation engine’s source code is organized into relative directories that are labeled according to their containing files.
-The topmost directory is named ‘calculation’, with subdirectories defined within.
+The calculation engine's source code is organized into relative directories that are labeled according to their containing files.
+The topmost directory is named 'calculation', with subdirectories defined within.
 Briefly, these subdirectories are:
 - **analysis**; source files defining class hierarchies CAnalysis and CMeasureList
 - **analysis_run**; source files defining classes AnalysisRunner and MostLikelyClustersContainer
 - **cluster**; source files defining CCluster, AbstractClusterData, and CTimeIntervals class hierarchies